open-metadata/OpenMetadata/integrations/airflow/custom-airflow-installation/lineage-backend-in-mwaa.md

 #### **OpenMetadata (version 0.10.1 or later)**

-To deploy OpenMetadata, follow the procedure [Try OpenMetadata in Docker](../../../overview/run-openmetadata.md).
+To deploy OpenMetadata, follow the procedure [Try OpenMetadata in Docker](../../../overview/run-openmetadata.md) or follow the [OpenMetadata & Prefect](../../../overview/run-openmetadata-with-prefect.md) guide.

 ## 1. requirements.txt